-Ferroelectricity is one of the most useful and widely examined properties of the $ABO_3$ perovskites.
+Ferroelectricity is one of the most useful and widely examined properties of the ABO3 perovskites.
 BaTiO3 and PbTiO3 are flagship examples due to their spontaneous and switchable electric polarization.
 The discovery of polarization in perovskite superlattices due to coupling of two rotational modes motivated theoretical investigation that extended this idea to naturally occurring bulk materials that belong to the layered perovskite Ruddlesden-Popper $(A{n+1}B_nX{3n+1})$ series.
 These studies identified two candidates as potential hybrid improper ferroelectrics: Ca3Ti2O7 and Ca3Mn2O7.
-They are dubbed "improper" because ferroelectric polarization is not the primary order parameter, and the phrase "hybrid improper" indicates that the simultaneous onset of more than one primary order parameters (which are, in this case, oxygen octahedral rotations) is responsible for the emergence of the ferroelectric polarization.
-While $Ca_3Ti_2O_7$ was already known to exist in a polar space group prior to these predictions, the recent experimental discovery that it is indeed a switchable room temperature ferroelectric is widely regarded as a materials design coup.
-This system sports a coercive field of 120 kV/cm and a net remanent electric polarization of 8 $\mu$ C/cm - values that compare well with proper ferroelectrics.
-For instance, BaTiO3 and BiFeO3 films have coercive fields of 200 kV/cm and 140 kV/cm, respectively.
-Interestingly, CaTiO3 does not have a ferroelectric phase because the transition is suppressed by octahedral rotations. $^{11-13}$ the displacement of the Ti cation), the ferroelectric distortion in Ca3Ti2O7 mostly involves displacement of the A-site Ca cations (Fig. 1).
+They are dubbed "improper" because ferroelectric polarization is not the primary order parameter, and the phrase "hybrid improper" indicates that the simultaneous onset of more than one primary order parameter (which are, in this case, octahedral rotations) is responsible for the emergence of the ferroelectric polarization.
+While Ca3Ti2O7 was already known to exist in a polar space group prior to these predictions, the recent experimental discovery that it is indeed a switchable room temperature ferroelectric is widely regarded as a materials design coup.
+This system sports a coercive field of 120 kV/cm and a net remanent electric polarization of $8 \,\mu\text{C/cm}^2$ -values that compare well with proper ferroelectrics.
+For instance, BaTiO3 and BiFeO3 films have coercive fields of 200 kV/cm and 140 kV/ cm, respectively.
+Interestingly, CaTiO3 does not have a ferroelectric phase because the transition is suppressed by octahedral rotations.11-13 There are, however, ferroelectric domain walls.14,15

+Unlike its close cousins (the prototypical titanate ferroelectric BaTiO3 or strained Ruddlesden-Popper member $Sr{n+1}Ti_nO{3n+1}$ in which the polarization is driven by the displacement of the Ti cation), the ferroelectric distortion in Ca3Ti2O7 mostly involves displacement of the A-site Ca cations (Fig. 1).
 The combined oxygen octahedral rotation/tilting modes that constitute the distortion result in layered dipoles that only partially cancel, yielding a net polarization due to the non-cancelling electric dipoles.
 Charged domain walls (both ferroelectric and ferroelastic) are also present in this material.
 The other physical properties are, at this time, unexplored.
+Clearly, the opportunity to investigate a recently discovered hybrid improper ferroelectric is a very exciting prospect.
+At the same time, the combination of octahedral rotations and ferroelectricity in this perovskite is unusual and merits additional investigation.